Ashleshk/Programming-Codes/Python/cnn-from-scratch-master/README.md

 ## More

-You may also be interested in [a Neural Network implemented from scratch in Python](https://github.com/vzhou842/neural-network-from-scratch), which was written for my [introduction to Neural Networks](https://victorzhou.com/blog/intro-to-neural-networks/).
+You may also be interested in [a Neural Network implemented from scratch in Python](https://github.com/vzhou842/neural-network-from-scratch), which was written for my **introduction to Neural Networks**.